 Kyle is proficient with building energy modeling, drafting and reading mechanical drawings, creating control drawings and sequences, and using test instruments as well as data loggers.
 He is an expert at AutoCAD, Revit, Trace 700, and various equipment selection programs.
 He brings enthusiasm, attention to detail, and a deep desire to learn and to help Pearson Engineering grow in the field of HVAC engineering.

-Pearson Engineering is proud to include Kyle in every opportunity to investigate, test, troubleshoot, brainstorm, and design solutions to positively impact our clients’ comfort and energy consumption.
+In 2019, Kyle became a partner at Pearson Engineering.
+The staff is proud to include Kyle during every opportunity to investigate, test, troubleshoot, brainstorm, and design solutions to positively impact our clients’ comfort and energy consumption.

 University of Wisconsin: BSME degree